VANatHeritage/ConSiteTools/README.md

 B-rank tool:
   - allows boundaries other than ConSites to be used
   - updated AUTO_BRANK_COMMENT field text to include ELCODE(s) of endemic, 1-EO elements in site, when applicable

+Other:
+  - `Extract Biotics`: added checkbox parameter to allow limiting extracts to current map extent
+  - `Calculate BMI score`: added parameters to allow for customization of field names and BMI rank weights

 #### Version 2.4